 On July 25, 2022, the Company, as borrower, entered into the Loan Agreement with K2 HealthVentures LLC (together with any other lender from time to time, the "Lenders"), as administrative agent for the Lenders, and Ankura Trust Company, LLC, as collateral agent for the Lenders.
 The Loan Agreement provides up to \$70.0 million principal in term loans, subject to certain customary conditions.
 The Company received \$5.0 million from the first tranche commitment upon closing.
 The first tranche commitment contained an additional \$20.0 million available to be drawn at the Company's option through March 31, 2023.
 The Company elected to borrow the remaining \$20.0 million in February 2023.
 Two subsequent tranche commitments totaling \$20.0 million in the aggregate were available to be drawn at the Company's option during certain availability periods, subject to the achievement of certain clinical and regulatory milestones relating to INZ-701.
 The Company borrowed \$7.5 million under the second tranche commitment in June 2023 and borrowed \$12.5 million under the third tranche commitment in December 2023.
 A fourth tranche commitment of \$25.0 million may be made available to be drawn down at the Company's option through August 31, 2025, subject to use of proceeds limitations and Lender's consent at its discretion.
 The fourth tranche commitment is subject to an additional 0.75% facility fee.
-As of March 31, 2024 June 30, 2024, a total of \$25.0 million of borrowing capacity remained available under the Loan Agreement, subject to the terms and conditions set forth therein.
+As of June 30, 2024 September 30, 2024, a total of \$25.0 million of borrowing capacity remained available under the Loan Agreement, subject to the terms and conditions set forth therein.
 As security for its obligations under the Loan Agreement, the Company granted the Lenders a first priority security interest on substantially all of the Company's assets (other than intellectual property), subject to certain exceptions.

-The term loan matures on August 1, 2026, and the Company is obligated to make interest only payments for the first 36 months and then interest and equal principal payments through the maturity date.
+The term loan matures on August 1, 2026, and the Company is obligated to make interest only payments for until September 1, 2025, at which point the first 36 months and then interest and Company will make monthly payments of equal principal payments through and interest, in an amount which would fully amortize the maturity date. principal amount of the term loan and accrued interest thereon as of the date of maturity.
 The term loan bears a variable interest rate equal to the greater of (i) 7.85%, and (ii) the sum of (A) the prime rate last quoted in The Wall Street Journal (or a comparable replacement rate if The Wall Street Journal ceases to quote such rate) and (B) 3.85%; provided that the interest rate cannot exceed 9.60%.
-The interest rate as of March 31, 2024 June 30, 2024 was 9.60%.
+The interest rate as of June 30, 2024 September 30, 2024 was 9.60%.
 The Company has the option to prepay all, but not less than, all of the outstanding principal balance and all accrued and unpaid interest with respect to the principal balance being repaid of the term loans, subject to a prepayment premium to which the Lenders are entitled.
-The prepayment fee is was 3% prior to the second anniversary of the July 25, 2022 funding date, 2% after the second anniversary but prior to the third anniversary of the funding date, and 1% thereafter if prior to the maturity date.
+The prepayment fee was 3% prior to the second anniversary of the July 25, 2022 funding date, 2% after the second anniversary but prior to the third anniversary of the funding date, and 1% thereafter if prior to the maturity date.
 Upon final payment or prepayment of the loans, the Company must pay a final payment equal to 6.25% of the loans borrowed ("Final Fee"), which is being accrued as interest expense over the term of the loan using the effective interest method.